 The latter is our current fashion model.
 There’s high consumption for little usage.
 We buy to wear once, or let it sit in our closets, or toss it in order to get the new collection.
 Fast fashion, on average, puts out a new collection every 6 weeks.
 Despite how fashionable we all may look, there are serious issues with this.

-Our rental service will allow people to rent our snow jackets and pants for whatever their needs.
-Family ski holiday in February – rent kids outerwear for 1 week.
-Weekend mountain getaway in January – rent a jacket.
+Our rental service will allow people to rent our technical products (for skiing, snowboarding, surfing) for whatever their needs.
 The program’s purpose is twofold: one, to get multiple uses out of our products and two, give an affordable option to those who want to get out on the snow.

 Mountain activities, especially winter sports, can be expensive.
 If someone goes on ski holiday once this year, they have to cost together accommodations, travel, passes, food, apres-ski budget.
 It adds up.
 Then, to purchase one outfit for one time, can be unreasonable and make our passion sports inaccessible to many.